Batfoxkid/FreakFortressBat/README.md

 Deathreus for the current boss in server name
 https://github.com/Deathreus | https://github.com/Deathreus/FF2-Official

-And the FF2 team (that I would like to see work on the offical more)
+And the FF2 team (that I would like to see work on the official more)
 https://github.com/50DKP/FF2-Official